-- Surf: Try rib eye, filet mignon or sirloin steak instead of New York strip.
+- Turf: Try rib eye, filet mignon or sirloin steak instead of New York strip.
 You could also use rack of lamb or thick bone-in pork chops.

-- Turf: You can use your favorite seafood such as scallops, lobster or crab legs.
+- Surf: You can use your favorite seafood such as scallops, lobster or crab legs.

 - Sauce: While garlic butter is a classic, you can mix things up a bit by flavoring your butter with sriracha, lime juice, or other fresh herbs such as dill, cilantro or chives.